mariomaric/EncodeForYouTube/README.md

 Because I want to **upload audio files to YouTube**.

-To be able to do that I must first [convert audio files into a format that will work on YouTube](https://support.google.com/youtube/answer/1696878?hl=en&ref_topic=2888648 "Upload audio or image files @ YouTube upload instructions and settings help") and I want to do that through GNU/Linux command-line.
+To be able to do that I must first [convert audio files into a format that will work on YouTube] [1] and I want to do that through GNU/Linux command-line.

 ## WHAT?